Crypto winter: Why this bitcoin bear market is different from the past

 Unlike crypto's early believers, mass adoption means most investors now view crypto as just another asset class and treat it in much the same way as the rest of their portfolio.
 That makes crypto prices more correlated to everything else, like technology stocks.

 Unfortunately, that doesn't make most crypto bets any less complex to understand.
-Though most of the financial world is taking a beating in 2022, the recent crypto market crash was amplified by its experimental and speculative nature, wiping out small-town traders who stuck their life in untested projects like Terra with little recourse.
+Though most of the financial world is taking a beating in 2022, the recent crypto market crash was amplified by its experimental and speculative nature, wiping out small-town traders who stuck their life savings in untested projects like Terra with little recourse.
 And the sector's hype machine is blaring louder than ever, utilizing tools like Twitter and Reddit that have been strengthened by new generations of crypto acolytes.
 Exchanges have also done their part, with FTX, Binance and Crypto.com all spending on marketing and high-profile sponsorships.

 Sina Meier, managing director at crypto fund manager 21Shares AG, said that extreme level of risk demonstrates exactly why crypto isn't for everyone.
 “Some people should definitely stay away,” she said during a panel discussion earlier this month at Bloomberg's Future of Finance conference in Zurich.
 Many retail investors “are lost, they just follow what they read in the newspapers.
 That's a mistake.”